 Introduction to Using Conversation Analysis to Study Health Care Encounters

-2 days (approximately 12 hours teaching including lectures, small group or partner work, practical tasks and exercises).
+2 days (approximately 12 hours teaching including lectures, an extended small group practicum, partner work, and individual exercises).

 The course is a working introduction to analysing recorded interaction between patients and providers in different health care settings.
 Participants will learn how to go about making recordings and gain practical experience in transcribing and analysing them.
 By the end of this course participants will understand how to apply conversation analytic methods either as standalone projects or alongside other methods in health services research towards the improvement of patient care.

 By the end of the course participants should be able to:

 - appreciate the history and basic principles behind using CA to study health care encounters;

 - identify the sorts of research questions for which CA methods may be appropriate;

 - understand how to go about making recordings of health care encounters and how to begin transcribing them;